foundriesio/docs/source/customer-factory/getting-started.rst

    .. note::

-     Your factory’s continuous integration jobs are private to you and your organization.
+     The continuous integration jobs in your factory are private to you and your organization.

    Find your factory build, it will be ``<myfactory>/lmp``.
 Select it.